bitagoras/xtype/README.md

 3. Lists of mixed arbitrary elements
 4. Objects or dictionaries with key/value pairs for arbitrary elements
 5. Arbitrary hierarchy levels
-6. Unfinished files are syntactically valid as long as values are complete
+6. Unfinished files are syntactically valid as long as the last element is complete
+7. Self-similarity: Inner elements can be extracted as complete and valid files
-7. Parsing can be very fast and no stack is required
+8. Parsing is very fast and needs almost no memory

 ### Possible features by making use of the optional meta information